In Honor of the Masters — What Can Augusta National Teach Us About Sod Installation in South Florida

 What kills most new sod?
 Not watering enough in the first 2 weeks, or watering too much and creating fungal issues.
 Or not staying off it while it's vulnerable.
 Or mowing it too short when it's ready for the first cut.

 Most people don't realize that the work isn't done when the sod is laid.
 It's just beginning.
-The next two weeks determine if your $3k investment becomes a beautiful lawn or a expensive mistake.
+The first few weeks determine if your investment becomes a beautiful lawn or an expensive mistake.

-The proper install?
+A properly prepped install?
 It establishes.
-By month 3, it looks mature.
-By month 6, you can't tell it's new.
-By year 2, it's genuinely beautiful.
-And you're not hiring anyone back for years.
+By month three, it looks mature.
+By month six, you can't tell it's new.
+And you're not hiring anyone back.

 A Humble Take on Hiring for This Work

 We do this work.
-We've been doing it for 17 years.
 So obviously we think you should hire someone like us.
 But that's not the point of this post.

 The point is: if you're actually getting new sod installed, here's what to look for in whoever you hire:

-If someone's trying to get you in and out in a day without talking about soil conditions, grading, or follow-up care, they're optimizing for speed and their schedule, not for your lawn.
+If someone's trying to get you in and out in a day without talking about soil conditions, grading, or follow-up care, they're optimizing for speed and their schedule, not for your lawn, your satisfaction, or the finished product.

 Augusta National didn't become Augusta National by cutting corners.
 They obsess over prep work, follow-up care, and long-term thinking.
 Your lawn doesn't need to be a golf course, but it deserves the same logic.

-If you're in South Florida and you're thinking about sod, that's the real conversation worth having — not price, but what happens before, during, and after to make sure it actually works.
+If you're in South Florida and you're thinking about sod — whether you're in Boca Raton, Delray Beach, Gulf Stream, Deerfield Beach, Lighthouse Point, or Pompano Beach — that's the real conversation worth having.
+Not price, but what happens before, during, and after to make sure it actually works.

 Ready to Install New Sod the Right Way?